Task 5 Research

 Principal Investigator(s): Genhua Niu

-- Evaluate the relative salt tolerance of ornamental shrubs (garden rose rootstocks).
+- Evaluate the relative salt tolerance of selected annual flowering plants.
 As potable water supply is decreasing, many municipalities encourage use of reclaimed water, which has high salt levels, to irrigate landscape plants.
-In order to minimize salt injury/damage, salt tolerance for commonly used landscape plants needs to be characterized.
-The response of selected plants to various salt levels of irrigation water and salt accumulation in the substrate and plant tissue will be examined and evaluated.
-Relative tolerance of the tested plants will be characterized and potential salt tolerant species will be recommended.
+Also, soil salinity increases when irrigation is practiced in arid and semi-arid regions.
+In the previous years, we have identified a list of plant species that can be grown under hot and dry desert environment.
+The response of these “top-performer” annual plants to a range of salinity of irrigation water will be examined and evaluated.
+Relative salt tolerance of the tested plants will be characterized and threshold of salinity for each species will be recommended.

-- Results will be published through TWRI technical reports and peer reviewed journals, and discussed with local and regional stakeholders for outreach.
+- Information Transfer Activities and Publications.
+Results will be published through technical reports and peer reviewed journals, and discussed with local and regional stakeholders for outreach.
 Oral or poster presentations will be delivered at professional and regional meetings.
-Appropriate fact sheets or guidelines will be prepared for Extension personnel on drought tolerance of tested plant species and their irrigation recommendations.
+Appropriate fact sheets or guidelines will be prepared for extension personnel on drought and salt tolerance of tested plant species and their irrigation recommendations.